philrz/zed-datasource/README.md

    the [`cut` operator](https://zed.brimdata.io/docs/language/operators/cut)
-   to trim the set of fields returned by the query or the [`fuse` operator](https://zed.brimdata.io/docs/language/operators/fuse) to combine the entire query result into a singe, wider shape.
+   to trim the set of fields returned by the query or the [`fuse` operator](https://zed.brimdata.io/docs/language/operators/fuse) to combine the entire query result into a single, wider shape.

 4. **Store data in top-level fields of primitive types.**